HeardLibrary/learning-github/docs/index.md

 Topics: issues, pull requests as a collaborative tool, project management

+*We recommend using [Atom](https://atom.io/) as your text editor.
+You can work with Git and GitHub directly from Atom!*

 For more information contact Ramona Romero, <ramona.romero@vanderbilt.edu>, or Steve Baskauf, <steve.baskauf@Vanderbilt.Edu>.